-Jennifer Spencer is an Edmonton based Actor, Voice/Text Coach, Director, Playwright and Theatre Educator.
-She is member of the faculty of the Theatre Arts Program at MacEwan University where she teaches Voice and Speech and Text Analysis as well as directing their Mainstage Productions such as Pericles, The Skin of Our Teeth, The Trojan Women, The Malcontent, and an female production of Macbeth for the 2009/2010 graduating class of the Theatre Arts Program.
+Jennifer Spencer is an Edmonton based Actor, Voice/Text Coach, Director, Actor, Playwright and Theatre Educator.
+She is member of the faculty of the Theatre Arts Program at MacEwan University where she teaches Voice and Speech, Introduction to Dramatic Process, Oral Communication, as well as directing their Mainstage Productions such as Pericles, The Skin of Our Teeth, The Trojan Women, The Malcontent, and an female production of Macbeth for the 2009/2010 graduating class of the Theatre Arts Program.

 She adapted and directed the classic P.G.
 Wodehouse novel The Mating Season for the 2010/2011 graduating class of Theatre Arts.
 And in the spring of 2012 she directed Thebans by Liz Lochhead for the 2012 graduating class.

-When not at Grant MacEwan, Jennifer also teaches Play It Up and Advanced Acting for The Citadel Theatre School.
-She is currently the President of Workshop West Playwrites’ Theatre.
+When not at Grant MacEwan, Jennifer also teaches at The Citadel Theatre School.

 Jennifer is multiple Sterling award Nominee for her four part adaptation of the novel Maggie- Now, (Best New Work – Part One and Outstanding Fringe Production, Outstanding Fringe Director – Part Two.
 Outstanding Fringe New Work Part 3, Outstanding Fringe Director Part 3) Jennifer also won the 2005 Alberta Playwrights Network award for her first play I had a Pony, which she continues to develop in her non-existent spare time.